sir27/sir27.github.io/students.md

 permalink: /students/
 ---

-The following are projects I am working on in 2024-2025:
+The following are areas I am working in in 2024-2025:

 - Identity presentation for language-capable robots in smart environments
 - Healthy aging and the future of tech support
 - Situational awareness, identity, and well-being in the age of distributed collaboration
 - Creativity, collaboration, and expressivity with generative AI

-I am actively recruiting students for all of these projects.
+I am recruiting students for projects on all of these topics.
 If you are a prospective student, here are some ways to work with me (categorized by level):

 ### If you are a(n)...

 #### Prospective PhD student

-I am looking for PhD students to start in spring 2025 or later.
+I am looking for PhD students to start in Fall 2025.
 Please send me an email with your CV/resume, an unofficial academic transcript, and an explanation of your interest in research (see the "Advice for getting in touch" section below).
+If there's a potential advising match, I will recommend you apply to the PhD program.

-You will also need to [submit an application to the university](https://www.uml.edu/sciences/computer-science/programs/doctorate.aspx) and mention my name in your application.
+To apply, you will need to [submit an application to the university](https://www.uml.edu/sciences/computer-science/programs/doctorate.aspx) and mention my name in your application.
 In your statement, discuss your specific research interests (remember: it’s a starting point, not a promise!) and describe why you want to pursue a PhD.
 Feel free to reach out to me at any point during your application process.

 Most PhD students have a small amount of relevant (i.e., HCI, robotics, or HCI-/robotics-adjacent) research experience before they apply.
 Not all do, and this is not a requirement.

 We admit students on a rolling basis, and they can start in fall or spring.
 The [UML CIS Graduate Program website](https://www.cs.uml.edu/~gcoord/index.html) is a useful resource for information about the application progress, the graduate curricula, etc.

+A note for prospective PhD students: Faculty receive an enormous volume of cold emails from students looking for research positions.
+I read all emails I receive, but sometimes several days later, and I am not able to respond with time and care to all of them.
+If you believe there is genuinely a close fit between your goals and a position that I am recruiting for and you have not heard back from me, then I may have simply missed your email, and you should feel free to nudge it.

 #### MS student already at UMass Lowell